To Tamiflu or Not to Tamiflu? Are other flu treatments Better?

-The flu is hitting hard and you may have friends and family that are getting sick.
+When the flu is hitting hard, you may have friends and family that are getting sick.
 Here is the information you need to know about current treatment options for the flu.

 Your best protection from catching the flu is to get a flu vaccine (more information here).
 The vaccine does not work 100% of the time, but there are other simple steps you can take to prevent flu, such as washing your hands with soap frequently and avoiding contact with sick family, friends or coworkers.

-If you have the flu, there are several prescription medications available including: oral oseltamivir (Tamiflu), inhaled zanamivir (Relenza), or the intravenous drug peramivir (Rapivab).[1]
+If you have the flu, there are several prescription medications available including: oral oseltamivir (Tamiflu), inhaled zanamivir (Relenza), or the intravenous drug peramivir (Rapivab), or the newer oral tablet baloxavir marboxil (Xofluza).[1]
 However, studies show that these medications only help you recover one day faster from the flu.
-Rather than going to the doctor’s office to get examined and get a prescription, you might prefer to stay home and rest and drink plenty of fluids.
+Even more important, all of these medications are effective only if they are taken within the first two days of having symptoms.
+Rather than going to the doctor’s office to get examined and get a prescription and get it filled, it might make more sense to stay home and rest and drink plenty of fluids.

 Over the counter (OTC) medications don’t cure the flu but they can help you feel better by treating symptoms such as aches, coughs, and sore throats.
 A list of safe options can be found here.
 Antibiotics do NOT work against the flu because it is caused by a virus and not by bacteria.